TESA-workshops/Small-Pelagics-Workshop-2023/README.md

 Day 1 – Focused on challenges in existing stock assessments/management strategy evaluations (MSEs) for small pelagics and potential solutions.

 Day 2 – Focused on acoustic survey designs from DFO surveys and how it is used for stock assessment.
+Homework for Day 2

 Day 3 – Provide a synopsis report on bridges/barriers to small pelagic monitoring and stock assessment with potential solutions proposed.